 Instead of sleeping, I worked on stuff on my phone…at least I got a lot done.
 I finally fell asleep around midnight but woke up during my usual too-early time.
 I just needed to get back to the trail.
 Breakfast was great…eggs, fruit, and biscuits and gravy, with plenty to go around.
 Who knows how many calories I consumed on this town stop…but it was just what I needed!

 I talked with lots of hikers at the hostel, even some fellow SOBOs.
 Pete and Too Late to name a few.
-One guy, Zooster, told me he had been on trail since June 4th.
+One guy, Zooster, told me he’d been on trail since June 4th.
 Others had started more recently.
 One guy was having to get off trail shortly to go close on the sale of his house.
-Of all the hikers at the hostel, maybe 30, only 2 besides me were women.
+Of all the 30 some hikers at the hostel, only 2 besides me were women.
 This trail has so many more men for some reason.
 I’m a bit of an anomaly… gen-x, female, southbound, a lone wolf.

 I passed a half mile side trail to the top of Sugarloaf, second highest mtn in Maine.
-I might have done it had it been a clear day.
+I might have done it had it been a clear day, such as the day before.
 Instead, it was very hazy, with limited views of only the nearby peaks.
 At this point, the trail followed a more mellow ridgeline…it felt kind of like a break but still technical in places.

 I finished the day kind of early but I had to stop.
 I hadn’t taken one break all day (wasn’t hungry after all the town food) and I felt pretty beat.
 Continuing another 2 miles to a shelter would have involved another punishing 1000′ climb.
 Anything over 6000′ gain in one day is usual enough for me.
 Besides, with so many people on trail, even finding a tentsite near a shelter can be challenging when you show up late in the day.
 Here, an old tramway provided a nice flat spots next to a series of waterfalls.
 Plus I had my pick of sites.